MvanSteenbergen/MappingInstability/README.md

 ## Permission and access

 All material involved in the production of this thesis project is available on [GitHub](https://github.com/MvanSteenbergen/MappingInstability).
 Maas van Steenbergen is the maintainer of this repository.
-He can be contacted through mvansteenbergen@proton.me.
+He can be contacted via mvansteenbergen@proton.me.

 # Folder hierarchy